 Ans:

-79. How do you approach Testing for a real-time system?
+79. What approach is taken to handle testing for a real-time system?

 Ans:

 Testing real-time systems requires validating response times, data accuracy, and system reliability under time-critical conditions.
-I design test scenarios to simulate real-time events and interactions, focusing on latency and data synchronization across distributed components.
+Designing the test scenarios to simulate real-time events and interactions, focusing on latency and data synchronization across distributed components.
 Performance testing ensures the system meets response time requirements, handling concurrent transactions and data processing in real-time environments.

 80. Explain the concept of Recovery Testing and its objectives.